kstenerud/concise-encoding/cbe-specification.md

 Concise Binary Encoding
 =======================

-A machine-readable, compact representation of semi-structured hierarchical data.
+A general purpose, machine-readable, compact representation of semi-structured hierarchical data.

 Designed with the following points of focus: